Introduction to Pumas

 Conclusion

-This tutorial covered basic workflow for how to build a model, simulate results from it, and conducting an estimation.
-The subsequent tutorials will go into more detail in the components, such as:
+This tutorial covered the basic workflow of constructing a model, simulating observations from it, and conducting parameter estimation.
+You can also see subsequent tutorials that discuss the components in more detail, such as:

 - More detailed treatment of specifying populations, dosage regimens, and covariates.